eladzazon/eladzazon/README.md

 # Hi, I'm Elad Zazon

-👋 I'm a DevOps\Automation Engineer
+👋 I'm a DevOps & Automation Engineer

 * 🐳 I love to develop and play with Docker projects
 * 🏠 I Like Home automation projects